lm3nitro/Projects/Routing and Switching/Netgear/Linux Sniffing Interface.md

 This is the Linux interface configuration I used to set the sniffing interface to capture packets.

 > [!NOTE]
 > Various NIC/driver combinations may have different default settings for these offload features.
-It's important to verify your interface settings sooner rather than later to avoid a situation where you require a full packet capture but find out later that it's not available.
-You can check this by using the 'ethtool' command with the '-k' option (lowercase 'k') on the specific interface.
+It's important to verify the interface settings sooner rather than later to avoid a situation where a full packet capture is required but find out later that it's not available.
+This can be checked by using the 'ethtool' command with the '-k' option (lowercase 'k') on the specific interface.
 For instance, to check 'eth0':
 > ```
 > ethtool -k eth0
 > Offload parameters for eth0: